Kerem1989/Kerem1989/README.md

-Hello there! 👋 I'm Kerem Bjälvenäs Tazedal, currently studying Java development at the swedish IT-College.
+Hello there! 👋 I'm Kerem Bjälvenäs Tazedal, currently studying Java development at the Swedish IT-College.
 My focus is on becoming a proficient developer and contributing to society by creating valuable and meaningful solutions.

 About Me

-📚 Studying Java development at the swedish IT-College.
+📚 Studying Java development at the Swedish IT-College.

 💻 Aiming to become a full-stack developer.